andimoto/meshtastic-collection/Readme.md

 # Power Consumption

 ```
-All Measurements have been done over USB Connection @5V with "Qway USB Measurement Device"
+All Measurements have been done over USB Connection @5V with "Qway USB Measurement Device".
+All Values are just approximate values for getting an overview of power consumption of different meshtastic devices.
+This table is not intended to give very precice values.
 ```

 | Device | flashing |  not initialized | BT | Wifi |